azajzon/CS180Proj5/README.md

 <p> 1.
 Upload all classes on a Java IDE </p>
 <p> 2.
 Run Server.java. </p>
 <p> 3.
-After it says, listening to port on the terminal run Gui.java and follow the program. </p>
+After it says, 'listening to port' on the terminal run Gui.java and follow the program. </p>

 ### List Of Who Submitted Which Parts: